Bio

 Princeton, NJ 08544

-In 2015, Desmond was awarded his MacArthur Genius Grant for “revealing the impact of eviction on the lives of the urban poor and its role in perpetuating racial and economic inequality.”
-In 2018, he received the Stowe Prize for Writing to Advance Social Justice, awarded by the Harriet Beecher Stowe Center to authors whose work shines a light on critical social issues.
-Previous recipients include Ta-Nehisi Coates and Bryan Stevenson.
-Desmond was also in 2016 named one of the Politico 50, one of "fifty people across the country who are most influencing the national political debate."
+In 2015, Desmond was awarded a MacArthur Foundation Fellowship for “revealing the impact of eviction on the lives of the urban poor and its role in perpetuating racial and economic inequality.”
+He received the 2018 Stowe Prize for Writing to Advance Social Justice, awarded by the Harriet Beecher Stowe Center to authors whose work shines a light on critical social issues.
+In 2016, Desmond was named one of the Politico 50, one of "fifty people across the country who are most influencing the national political debate."